Irwin Tries Out the Apple Vision Pro: Perfect Vision?

 The high word is finally out: The Apple Glasses are called Vision Pro, very expensive and very ambitious.
 But what does the world look like through Apple’s glasses?
 Only a few people know, including our Irwin.
 He was one of the first to wear glasses and describe in detail what he saw.

-We briefly cover Apple news from WWDC to iOS 17 to watchOS 10 and from Apple TV to macOS.
+We cover even more Apple news in a nutshell, from WWDC, iOS 17 to watchOS 10, and Apple TV to macOS.

 Listen to Bright Podcast.